manuGil/online-core/docs/source/databases.rst

    Common topological relations on polygons, lines, and points.

-In the previous task, for the layer of geometry type ‘Line’ you probably digitized something that is supposed to be a network like roads or water lines.
-The key characteristic of a network is *connectivity*, however if you happen to have digitized lines that are supposed to be connected and you zoom in to the point where the intersection is supposed to be, you will see that lines are not connected.
+In the previous task, for the layer of geometry type ‘Line’ you probably digitised something that is supposed to be a network like roads or water lines.
+The key characteristic of a network is *connectivity*.
+However, if you happen to have digitised lines that are supposed to be connected and you zoom in to the point where the intersection is supposed to be, you will see that lines are not connected.
 Instead, you will see connectivity issues either by excess or by insufficiency (also known as *overshoots* and *undershoots* respectively).